 We live in an age of unprecedented speed.
 The ever-expanding Web has brought both simplicity and complexity to our lives.
-Even though all of these wonders of our time were invented to make life and communication easier and faster; speed and efficiency have not come without a price.
+Even though these wonders of our time were invented to make life and communication easier and faster; speed and efficiency have not come without a price.
 We have to pay the price of learning and understanding how to use these new and better things optimally.
 To write good business emails, we have to pay the price to become good communicators via email.
 This post seeks to help you improve your email writing skills using business email examples.

 Like you probably know, wise people invent tricks to make them do the productive things that average people avoid.